jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically_w_variables.rst

 .. include:: ../../links.rst

 #################################################################################
-how to make a Python Test Driven Development environment automatically
+how to make a Python Test Driven Development environment automatically with variables
 #################################################################################

 .. raw:: html